Strilanc/Strilanc.github.io/_posts/2026-06-27-unfathomable-bugs-windows-build.md

 It all started as I was showing one of our summer interns how to use `stimflow` to make a quantum circuit.
 We noticed a stupid bug: adding a flow with `start="auto"` was failing if the flow was named.
 Easy fix.
-I wrote it up, created a pull request on stim's github repository, and the nightmare started.
+I wrote it up, created a pull request on stim's github repository... and the nightmare started.

 The windows builds were failing.

 The windows builds weren't just failing for this PR, but for *all* PRs.